 and lure students toward Anthroposophical beliefs, see, e.g.,

-To examine how Waldorf schools extend their recruitment efforts beyond students
+To examine how Waldorf schools extend their indoctrination efforts beyond students

 to their families and to new faculty members, see